Medications Guide Archives - Arthritis Action

 Short-term treatments include painkilling tablets, for example paracetamol or codeine and non-steroidal anti-inflammatory drugs (NSAIDS), for example naproxen and ibuprofen, and corticosteroids (steroids) given as tablets or injections into the joints or muscles.
 These medicines are used when your arthritis is active and affecting your life and usually shouldn’t be needed regularly, if at all, when you are feeling well.

-Long-term treatments include medicines such as disease-modifying anti-rheumatic drugs (DMARDs) such as methotrexate and sulfasalazine and biologic medicines such as adalimumab or etanercept.
+Long-term treatments include medicines such as non-biologic disease-modifying anti-rheumatic drugs (DMARDs) such as methotrexate, sulfasalazine and the newer JAK-inhibitors such as baricitinib, and biologic medicines such as adalimumab or etanercept.
 These medicines are not painkillers so can’t be used just on bad days or when you are struggling but need to be taken regularly to prevent joint damage.
 Some of these medicines will be prescribed by your GP and some by the hospital, so make sure that you know which is which.

 You will need to have regular blood tests done if you are having long-term treatments for arthritis to make sure that they are safe.
 If you are planning a pregnancy you should speak to your rheumatology team in advance if you are taking these medicines as you may need to switch to something safer.